64th Group Army: 64th Army Corps

-In March 1961 190th Army Division(2nd formation) was disbanded.
+In March 1961, the 190th Army Division(2nd formation) was disbanded.

-In August 1961, 1st Mechanized Division, now as 190th Army Division(3rd formation), rejoined the army corps.
+In August 1961, the 1st Mechanized Division, now known as the 190th Army Division (3rd formation), rejoined the army corps.

-In June 1963 the army corps moved to Benxi, Liaoning.
+In June 1963, the army corps moved to Benxi, Liaoning.

 Vietnam War and Zhenbao Island

 From January to August 1968, anti-aircraft artillery detachments from the Army Corps moved to North Vietnam to take part in the Vietnam War.
-During its deployment in Vietnam, the unit allegedly shot down 4 USAF aircraft and damaged 3:
+During its deployment in Vietnam, the unit allegedly shot down four (4) USAF aircraft and damaged three(3):